balnbibarbi/tanzu-initializr/README.md

 ## What is Tanzu Initializr?

-Tanzu Initializr is a library epics and user stories application platforms on for Kubernetes such as [Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html) and [Tanzu Application Service](https://docs.pivotal.io/application-service/).
+Tanzu Initializr is a library of building blocks and user stories for modern application platforms such as [Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html) and [Tanzu Application Service](https://docs.pivotal.io/application-service/).

 Our aspirations for this initiative are:
-- Achieve consistency across delivery teams, partners and clients
+- Expedite and automate the process of backlog creation for platform teams
-- Expedite and automate the process of backlog creation
+- Achieve consistency across VMware Tanzu Labs delivery teams, our partners and clients

 ## Epics, Desired Outcomes
-Click on each epic to see the backlog of user stories
+Click on each item to see the backlog of user stories

 ### TKG / K8s
 - [Infra & Networking](./tkg/infra-networking.md)